Ryman Hospitality Properties, Inc. (RHP): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-The transformation into a REIT was led by the existing management team of Gaylord Entertainment Company, headed by Colin V. Reed, who served as Chairman and CEO during the transition and for years afterward.
+The transition to the REIT structure was led by the existing management team of Gaylord Entertainment Company, notably Colin V. Reed, who served as Chairman and CEO during the pivotal conversion.

 Initial capital/funding

-As a conversion of an existing public company (Gaylord Entertainment, formerly NYSE: GET), the 'initial capital' relates to the assets transferred into the new REIT structure.
-At the time of conversion in 2012, the company owned the four large Gaylord Hotels resorts and iconic Nashville entertainment assets like the Grand Ole Opry and Ryman Auditorium.
-These substantial real estate and operating assets formed the foundation of the new REIT.
+As a conversion of an existing public company (Gaylord Entertainment), the initial capital was the substantial real estate and operating assets transferred into the new REIT structure.
+These assets included the four large Gaylord Hotels resorts and iconic Nashville venues like the Grand Ole Opry and Ryman Auditorium.

 Year Key Event Significance